elasticio/csv-component/README.md

  `EIO_REQUIRED_RAM_MB` environment variable with an appropriate value (e.g. value `1024` means that 1024 MB will be allocated) for the component in this case.
 * Maximal possible size for an attachment is 10 MB.
 * Attachments mechanism does not work with [Local Agent Installation](https://docs.elastic.io/getting-started/local-agent.html)
+* Inbound message in `Message Stream` and each element of `JSON Array` should be a plain Object, if value not a primitive type it will be set as `[object Object]`